 We are pleased to attach our audit results report for the forthcoming meeting of the Authority.
-This report summarises our preliminary audit conclusion in relation to the audit of the New Forest National Park Authority for 2017/18.
+This report summarises our preliminary audit conclusion in relation to the audit of New Forest National Park Authority for 2018/19.
+We will issue our final report at the Audit Committee meeting scheduled for 11 July 2019.